 While not mandatory, businesses should assess whether their operations are conducive to the advancement of government policies.
 This can include measures of corporate social responsibility that align with government priorities and wider policy initiatives.

-Public Perception of the Social Credit System
+What Is the Public Perception of the Social Credit System?

 As the social credit system is relatively new and unfamiliar to individuals and businesses from other countries, it may seem ‘scary’.
 However, a significant degree of reporting in English-language media has been based on linguistic confusions and policy proposals that have not yet been implemented.
 For example, businesses do not currently get penalized for ‘frivolous spending’, as has been widely reported.